- Who We Are

 Where does Refugees International get its information?

-Each year, Refugees International conducts 15 to 20 field missions to identify displaced people’s needs for basic services such as food, water, health care, housing, education and protection from harm.
+Each year, Refugees International conducts approximately fifteen field missions to identify displaced people’s needs for basic services such as food, water, health care, housing, education and protection from harm.
 On these missions, we speak directly with displaced people to understand what they need and interview representatives from the UN, local and international non-governmental organizations, aid agencies and local governments.
 This helps us develop a comprehensive picture of the needs of displaced people in a given crisis and what immediate actions might be appropriate to respond to these needs.
 International agency personnel are especially willing to assist Refugees International as they are often constrained from speaking freely about the problems they are witnessing.
 Our method of basing our solutions on information gathering in the field increases our credibility, as we can tell members of the U.S. Administration and Congress and the United Nations that our information is based on what we have seen directly.

 Refugees International does not accept any government or UN funding.
 This allows us to say what needs to be said to those who need to hear it.
 We rely on individuals, foundations and corporations to support our lifesaving work.